The Education Deceptions

 The Education Deceptions: The Devil’s Educational Glossary, A-L

-Academy: A school that has been turned into a cash cow for private enterprise.
+Academy: A partially de-regulated school that has been turned into a cash cow for private enterprise, endowed with an ability to improve itself that many non-academies lack.

 Assessment: That part of the educational process in which the raw product, having been weighed and measured at the outset to determine its potential future yield and then cultivated, is squeezed and the juice that it exudes is measured and recorded.